Rylie Mills

 Rylie Mills (born August 20, 2001) is an American professional football defensive tackle for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish and was selected by the Seahawks in the fifth round of the 2025 NFL draft.

 Early life

 Mills attended Lake Forest High School in Lake Forest, Illinois where he also competed in the shot put and discus.
 He committed to the University of Notre Dame to play college football and enrolled early beginning in the spring semester of 2020.

+During Notre Dame's 27-17 win over Indiana during the first round of the 2024 College Football Playoff, Mills suffered a torn ACL while sacking Indiana quarterback Kurtis Rourke.
+Although Notre Dame head coach Marcus Freeman initially said there was "optimism" Mills could have returned for the team's next game against Georgia, he was ruled out of the rest of the season on December 23.

 College career

 As a true freshman at Notre Dame in 2020, Mills played in 9 games and made his first start in the 2021 Rose Bowl against Alabama.
 He played in all 13 games in 2022 and recorded 24 total tackles throughout the season.